“2 months old?!? Wow, good for you!! Get them started early!”

-If you feel the same way, Sedona, Arizona is an excellent place to go for a family holiday while your child is still a baby.
-It's dramatic, towering red rocks are the reason USA Today named it America's most beautiful place.
-You will discover it is filled with many easy hikes that a family with a baby can enjoy together.
+If you feel the same way, Sedona, Arizona is an excellent place to go for a family holiday with a toddler or baby.
+It’s dramatic, towering red rocks are the reason USA Today named it America’s most beautiful place.
+You will discover it is filled with many easy hikes that families with young children can enjoy together.
 These were some of our favorites:

 Bell Rock Pathway

 Bell Rock and Courthouse Butte are two of the most stunning rocks in Sedona and the Bell Rock Pathway is a great way to enjoy their beauty.
 The hike begins in the Bell Vista parking lot, located between Sedona and the Village of Oak Creek.
 There are several pathways you can take, but the most popular is the Bell Rock Pathway due to its amazing views of Bell Rock.
 You don’t even need to do the whole thing as the views are great everywhere.
 The trail is nice and flat with little elevation gain.

 You could take your baby in a stroller if it was equipped with wheels which can handle a gravel pathway with a few rocks here and there.
 If your baby is walking, expect them to get dirty due to the red shale gravel on the pathway.
 And despite having trees around, this hike is mostly open to the sun, so take steps to protect your baby from the strong Arizona sun.

 West Fork Trail

 This is the most popular hike in the region for good reason.
 It closely follows Oak Creek with dramatic canyon walls looming overhead.
 Despite its popularity, it has a very small parking lot, so get there as early in the day as you can.